awsdocs/aws-net-developer-guide/doc_source/net-dg-programming-techniques.rst

 Programming with the |sdk-net|
 ##############################

-This section provides general information for developing software with the |sdk-net|.
+This section provides general information about developing software with the |sdk-net|.

 For information about developing software with the |sdk-net| for specific AWS services, see :ref:`tutorials-examples`.

 .. toctree::